costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

 of the same ways.
 While good for the whole, a warning to individuals: attempting to learn about and cross-fertilize multiple free knowledge movements might come at an extra high cost to your intelligence.</p>

-> Mike Linksvayer is a dilettante of various free knowledge movements and a sub-dilettante critic of the same.